 On OS map, there is a footpath from Tan Hill over the moors towards Reeth.
 The last time I was there, I was leading a group and fully intended to find the footpath but the weather was too miserable to subject the whole group to a muddy slog so we opted for the road.
 This time I was determined to find the footpath.
 Charlie was going to go a different route to Reeth.
 The two hobo 20 year olds said they were going to try the same path as me.

 I set out first, and followed a track until it was clear that I was getting away from the footpath.
 Trusting my GPS, I set off over the rough in search of the footpath.
-Occasionally, I found something that might be considered a trail but for the most part, I was traversing open country: bogs, full grown heather, ravines.
+Occasionally, I found something that might be considered a trail but for the most part, I was traversing over open country: bogs, full grown heather, ravines.
 It was a mess.
 My feet were drenched immediately.

 At one point I found a segment of the trail and just as quickly as I found it, it melted away.
 After an hour and half of rough slogging, I came to a track that led out of the moor.
 I took it, convinced the footpath was long gone.
 Changed my socks and walked on the road towards Reeth.
 I will never try to find that path again.

 After a few hours and a couple pubs, I landed in Reeth.
 I’ve been to Reeth many times.
 Truth be told, up until that night I didn’t really like the town.
 I’ve never been able to find a good time there.
-The locals seemed distant and cold, perhaps exhausted by the never-ending parade of Coast to Coast hikers that stream through.
+The locals seem distant and cold, perhaps exhausted by the never-ending parade of Coast to Coast hikers that stream through.

 I pitched my tent, walked to nearby Grinton for an early meal at the Bridge Inn.
 I recently discovered that I have an ancestor from Grinton, so after dinner, I meandered through the church graveyard to say hi to my people.